-Leonie Kellerhof talks about her choice to do a dual degree in London and Beijing, her experience of living abroad and her favourite activities in her free time.
+Manas Goyal talks about his choice to study in London, his experience of living abroad and his favourite activities in his free time.

-First of all, congratulations on winning the British Council IELTS Award, Leonie!
+First of all, congratulations on winning the British Council IELTS Award, Manas!

 Can you tell us something about yourself and your background?